Context-Aware Semantic Segmentation via Stage-Wise Attention: Conclusion

 \subsection{Conclusion and Limitations}

-We introduced \textbf{CASWiT}, a cross-attentive dual-branch backbone for ultra–high-resolution RGB aerial segmentation that fuses HR detail with LR scene context via lightweight, stage-wise cross-attention.
-We also proposed an RGB-only \textbf{FLAIR-HUB-UHR} evaluation protocol that leverages geospatial structure to preserve long-range context.
-On this benchmark, CASWiT establishes a new RGB-only state of the art (\textbf{65.83} mIoU with SSL and augmentations) and improves the legacy URUR benchmark to \textbf{49.1} mIoU.
-Beyond mIoU, CASWiT increases boundary quality on FLAIR-HUB by \textbf{+4.33} mbIoU over the previous state-of-the-art RGB model.
-These gains stem primarily from explicit cross-scale fusion and are further reinforced by SimMIM-style pretraining on large-scale orthophotos.
+We introduced \textbf{CASWiT}, a cross-attentive dual-branch backbone for ultra-high-resolution RGB segmentation that fuses HR detail with LR context via lightweight, stage-wise cross-attention.
+We also proposed an RGB-only FLAIR-HUB-UHR evaluation protocol that leverages geospatial structure while remaining comparable to the original patch-based setting of FLAIR-HUB~\cite{flairhub}.
+On this benchmark, CASWiT reaches 66.37 mIoU with a SegFormer decoder and improves boundary quality by +4.33 mBIoU over the retrained Swin-B + UPerNet baseline.
+This best RGB-only variant also exceeds the 65.9 mIoU reported on FLAIR-HUB by the multimodal Maestro configuration~\cite{maestro}.
+On URUR, CASWiT reaches 49.2 mIoU, improving over prior UHR-specific methods under the official protocol.
+CASWiT also transfers effectively to medical UHR segmentation benchmarks, reaching 86.5 mIoU on ISIC~\cite{isic} and 90.7 mIoU on CRAG~\cite{CRAG_dataset}.
+Overall, these results suggest that the gains stem primarily from explicit cross-scale fusion and are further reinforced by SimMIM-style pretraining on large-scale orthophotos.
+A current limitation is that CASWiT still relies on a dual-branch design, which increases architectural and computational complexity relative to simpler single-stream baselines.